Guest Housing FAQ

 What buildings on campus can be requested for Guest Housing?

-At the discretion of Residence Life, buildings that are typically used for Guest Housing are Nerland and Stevens during the academic year.
-Cutler, Wickersham, McIntosh, Bartlett, Moore, and Skarland may be used in the summer season (June and July).
+At the discretion of Residence Life, Cutler, Wickersham, McIntosh, Bartlett, Moore, and Skarland may be used in the summer season (June 1 - July 31).
 Any of the regularly used Guest Housing buildings may be taken off-line at any time due to maintenance projects, construction, renovation, or other updates.
 Buildings available for summer season will usually be determined by February 1 of each year.

 How much does it cost to stay in Guest Housing?